caleb531/youversion-suggest-alfred/README.md

 * `yvfilter 1 co 13.4-7` => 1 Corinthians 13:4-7
 * `yvfilter relevations 7` => Revelation 7

-### Searching by keywords
+### Searching by content

-You can also search the YouVersion Bible by keyword using the `yvsearch` keyword.
+You can also search the YouVersion Bible by content using the `yvsearch` keyword.
 As you type, YouVersion Suggest will display Bible verses whose content contains your given keywords.